INSTALL APPLICATIONS IN DEEPIN

 Flatpak, Snap and AppImage

 All of the above was based on the use of .deb files for the installation of the program, of whose efficiency there is no doubt, but it pales in terms of portability.
-In other words, a .deb for Debian may not work for Deepin and much less for distros that are not branches of Debian.
+In other words, a .deb only and only for Debian may not work for Deepin and much less for distros that are not branches of Debian.

 In order to deal with this problem, universal packaging formats for all GNU / Linux.
 These formats very frequently offer the applications updated to the latest version, however, they do not usually perform as well as the .deb ones and the integration with the system is worse (such as sales decorations or some functionality not being activated).
 In the following table we will make a brief summary of the most popular formats highlighting their strengths and weaknesses.